alexhyett/traefik-vs-nginx-docker/README.md

 docker-compose -f docker-compose.nginx.yml up
 ```

-You will then be able to access whoami from http://localhost/whoami.
+You will then be able to access whoami from http://localhost/whoami (or replace localhost with the IP address of your Raspberry Pi if accessing it remotely)

 ## Traefik Example